zentby/auto-updater/README.md

 ## Overview

-The extension expose an API for private extension publisher to update their extension automatically. (e.g. your extension is published in your company's private website)
+The extension expose an API for private extension publisher to update their extension automatically.
+This would be useful when you want to publish your extension privately and don't want to publish it to the VS Code Marketplace.

 ## Getting Started